- Temporary or mobile food businesses are classified as class 2, 3 or 4 food premises.

 Class 4 temporary and mobile food businesses

-If you run a Class 4 premises, you only need to notify Council.
+If you run a Class 4 premises, you only need to notify Council in writing.

 The Department of Health and Human Services has more information, advice and assistance for community groups organising food fundraisers.